The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The SEIS is intended to encourage investment in companies that are even smaller and even more high-risk than those that may seek investment under the EIS.
 The company’s business must be very new.

 It is not uncommon for an off-the-shelf company to be purchased before commencement of an SEIS business and an issue of SEIS shares.
 For shares issued prior to 6 April 2013, any ‘on-the-shelf period’ is ignored.
-This means that a period during which the issuing company has not issued shares other than subscriber shares and has not
+This means that a period during which the issuing company has not

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.